 Preparing For a Hurricane: Before, During, and After the Storm

-Preparing for hurricane season in advance and knowing what to expect when one hits is one of the smartest things you can do.
-Below, find useful tips on how to prepare for a hurricane, how to stay safe while it's happening, and how to deal with the aftermath once the storm has passed.
+Preparing for hurricane season in advance and knowing what to expect when one hits is one of the smartest things you can do, whether you need to remain in your home or create and follow a hurricane evacuation plan.
+Below, find useful safety tips on how to prepare for a hurricane, how to stay safe while it's happening, and how to deal with the aftermath once the storm has passed.

 - Locate a safe room or the safest areas of your home or for each hurricane hazard.
 The safest areas may not actually be your home, but within your community.